Demotion Letters for Various Situations

 Dear Jennifer,

 This letter is being written to inform you about your demotion to ‘Marketing Supervisor’ from ‘Assistant Marketing Manager’.
-This demotion will be in effect from 1st September 2019.
+This demotion will be in effect from 1st September 20XX.

-As you know about the recent merger of our company with ‘XYZ’ Limited, a restructuring is taking place.
-The employees of both the companies have now to be settled in one company which is why many positions are being eliminated.
-We have eliminated the position of ‘Assistant Marketing Manager’ and you will be serving as a ‘Marketing Supervisor’.
+As you know, our company is restructuring after the recent merger with XYZ Limited.
+The employees of both companies now have to be settled in one company, which is why many positions are being eliminated.
+We have eliminated the ‘Assistant Marketing Manager position,’ and you will serve as a ‘Marketing Supervisor’.

-Although you will still be reporting to the Marketing Manager and doing the same job tasks, your new annual salary will be reduced by X% to become $[AMOUNT].
+Although you will still report to the Marketing Manager and perform the same job tasks, your new annual salary will be reduced by X% to become $[AMOUNT].

-We hope you continue to work with the utmost effort and prosper the new company.
-If you have any questions, feel free to contact at [Contact].
+We hope you continue to work hard and prosper in the new company.
+If you have any questions, please contact us at [Contact].

 Regards,